 - Cool.
 Drag this slider to the left to cool down blues, aqua, and cyan and to the right to neutralize and warm them up.

-The Color Balance tool is useful for changing the overall mix of colors in an image for general color correction.
+The Color Balance tool is helpful for changing an image’s overall mix of colors for general color correction.
 It can also be used for creative control within different tonal regions of an image.

 - Range Selectors.
 Target the Shadows, Midtones, or Highlights in an image.

 - Color Balance Sliders.
-Adjust the balance of Cyan–Red, Magenta–Green, and Yellow–Blue to emphasize certain colors in each tonal region.
+Adjust the balance of Cyan–Red, Magenta–Green, and Yellow–Blue to emphasize specific colors in each tonal region.

 Thanks for your feedback.